Chapter 3:

 “Thought so.”

-Eric asserts his opinion, “Too many scribes ruined the ledger.
-Us four is enough.”
+Eric asserts his opinion: “Too many scribes ruined the ledger.
+Four of us are enough.”

 “But he doesn’t have a party.
 Us newbies have to stick together after all!”

-Tired of the back and forth, Serena intervenes, “I agree with Kael.
-The warmth of the heavens is shared to all dwelling under their watch.
+Tired of the back and forth, Serena intervenes: “I agree with Kael.
+The warmth of the heavens is shared with all dwelling under their watch.
 Even those from another realm.”

 With her vote, the deadlock is broken.

-Everyone’s eyes were on the ranger, who holds the last vote to determine the outcome of whether I join or the argument goes on.
+Everyone’s eyes were on the ranger, who held the last vote to determine the outcome of whether I join or the argument goes on.

-Obviously, after being insulted by and quarreling with the mage, she takes the side of the priest and warrior, “One would be a fool to reject building up connections with an Otherworlder.”
-She proceeds to add in a jab, “Besides, Spellcasters are lacking in stamina, it’d be best to
+Obviously, after being insulted by and quarreling with the mage, she takes the side of the priest and warrior.
+“One would be a fool to reject building up connections with an Otherworlder.”
+She proceeds to add in a jab, “Besides, Spellcasters are lacking in stamina, it’d be best to have a back up in case one falls over while jogging.”

 I made a mental note to learn a stamina enhancement spell sometime in the future.